You need to know how to prevent frozen pipes long before the forecast calls for winter weather.

 Why?
-Because once the temperatures start dropping below 30˚F/-1˚C water in the pipes is already starting to freeze, and plumbers are already overwhelmed helping people who didn’t take precautions.
+Because once the temperatures start dropping below 30˚F, water in the pipes is already beginning to freeze, and plumbers are already overwhelmed assisting people who didn’t take precautions.

-Since water expands when it freezes, it can place enormous strain on the walls of a pipe and eventually cause them to burst.
-Ruptures also occur between the site of freezing and the water source as enormous pressure against the blockage builds up.
+Since water expands when it freezes, it can place enormous strain on the plumbing pipes and eventually cause them to burst.
+Ruptures also occur between the water main and the frozen area as pressure against the ice block builds up.

-On the other hand, homes in the Midwest and Northeast are almost uniformly built with pipes located inside the house, behind insulation, to help prevent freezing.
+On the other hand, homes in the Midwest and Northeast have pipes located inside the house, behind insulation, to help prevent freezing.
 That’s not to say they’re invulnerable: depending on the age of your home and how cold it gets, your insulation may have settled or not be sufficient.

 How To Prevent Frozen Pipes

 Prevention is the best protection, so take the time to perform the following tasks before temperatures dip.

 Although the steps which follow should prevent burst pipes, it’s always helpful to know where your home’s water shutoff valve before anything goes wrong.
 That way, if an unexpected cold front moves in — or if you forget to prepare in advance — you can keep a burst pipe from flooding your home.

 Once you find the main water valve, see if you need any special tools to turn it off.
 Gather them in one spot, so you don’t have to stumble around searching for them in a panic.

 Insulate Exposed Pipes